 The estimates discussed in this section come from The International Institute for Applied Systems Analysis (IIASA).
 These include both historic estimates and projections.
 You can read more about this source of data, including details on the estimation methodology, in our entry on Projections of Future Education.

-The following interactive visualization shows, country by country, a breakdown of the population by highest level of education achieved for those aged 15+.
-If you want to see the estimates for a different country, just click ‘Change Country’ at the top left of the chart, below the colored labels.
+The interactive visualization shows, country by country, a breakdown of the population by highest level of education achieved for those aged 15+.
+If you want to see the estimates for a different country, just click ‘Change Country’ on the chart.
 If you want to see figures in relative terms (i.e. shares of population by level), you can click the option labeled ‘Relative’.

 You can see that education at higher levels, mainly secondary and tertiary, is becoming increasingly important around the world, as the number of people without education goes down.
 The projections show how these trends are expected to evolve in the future, depending on population growth dynamics in each country.